thanhvu0895/thanhvu0895/README.md

 - 👋 Hi, I’m @thanhvu0895
 - 👀 I’m interested in Backend Nodejs, java, javascript
-- 🌱 I’m currently learning for a job in
+- 🌱 I’m currently learning for a job in Software Development

 - 📫 How to reach me: https://www.linkedin.com/in/thanhvu0895/